nathanpepin/Chainer/README.md

 ## What is Chainer?

 Chainer provides an abstraction that makes it easy to execute a series of actions on a given context in sequence.
-If an action fails internally, or fails during execution, the error message is caught and reflected in the result.
+If an action fails internally or during execution, the error message is caught and reflected in the result.

 The primary use case for the library is defining a series of processes that should apply to some context with built-in error handling.

 ## Execution Options

 Chainer offers two primary approaches to chain execution:

 1. **Lightweight Chain Executor** - A simple, in-memory chain executor for straightforward sequential processing with minimal configuration.
 Ideal for direct application code where chains are defined at development time.

 2. **Dynamic Chain Execution** - A more powerful, configurable system that can load chain definitions from external sources like databases or configuration files.
 Perfect for applications that need runtime chain configuration without code changes.

 Choose the approach that best fits your needs - the lightweight executor for simplicity and direct control, or the dynamic executor for flexibility and runtime configurability.

 ## Lightweight Chain Execution